ksassnowski/laravel-shareable-models-docs/the-middleware.md

 Each shared model gets assigned a unique `uuid` .
 This uuid is what you see in the resulting link.
 The `uuid` is then used to query the `shareable_links` table for the link instance.

+The middleware performs a series of checks based on the link's configuration.
+For instance, it checks whether the link is expired, requires a password or is inactive.